xogeny/salvage/README.md

 | `salvage` (use `_id`) | 30ms | 13ms |
 | `salvage` (`sameKey`) | 490ms | 492ms |

+The main thing to focus on in this chart is the fact that running `salvage` in this case took no more than 70% longer than testing for object equality using the `default` key function.

+You might think...oh, deep object equality checks are faster.
+So what do I need `salvage` for?

+Yes, a simple deep equality check is going to be faster.
+But this only tells you whether two values are the same at the root level.
+On the other hand, by running `salvage`, you'll find out **all** (nested) values that are deep equal.

+To understand why this is important, consider a typical React hierarchy of components (and the same can also be applied in the case of Angular 2 as well).
+It is quite common to have a rich hierarchy of DOM components that cascade some top level value down through the DOM hierarchy delegating nested values to these components along the way.
+These components are going to decide whether they need to redraw based on the *identity* of their values and whether that identity has changed.
+What `salvage` is helping you with here is preserving the identities whenever possible.
+As such, **it is potentially eliminating the need for multiple, nested deep equality checks**.

 ## Types

 The main goal of this library is to allow in-memory values to be updated by values that originated